Archive for October 2011

 Tour of the Penguin Skeleton III: The Pygostyle

-It’s time to continue out tour of the penguin skeleton.
+It’s time to continue our tour of the penguin skeleton.
 Today, we will look at the pygostyle.
 This is a special element that is formed by multiple caudal (tail) vertebrae that fuse together as birds reach adulthood.
 Whereas the dinosaurian ancestors of modern birds had long bony tails with dozens of individual vertebrae, living birds only have a few individual “normal” caudal vertebrae with a pygostyle at the end.
 This structure is usually somewhat plate shaped – that is, flattened in the vertical plane.
 The pygostyle is very important in flight because it serves as the attachment site for muscles the raise and lower the tail, and those that move the tail from side to side.
 This allows volant birds to change the angle of the tail feather fan, which is critical in landing and turning.

 A typical avian pygostyle (left) compared to a penguin pygostyle (right).
 The grey shapes show the cross-section of the bone at the plane of the red line.